therealabhishek/IndustrySafetyDetection_YoloV7_WebApp_Deployment/README.md

 5. Model Deployment
    ![deployment](https://github.com/therealabhishek/IndustrySafetyDetection_YoloV7_WebApp_Deployment/assets/18556069/ae9cbdce-6f9b-435e-b0b9-a0c5e284e62a)

-In the Deployment stage, we shall create a Docker image of the local project and deploy it using the AWS EC2 instance.
+Currently, we have deployed the app locally, but we can create a Docker image of the local project and deploy it using the AWS EC2 instance.

+### To Run the App locally

+- Clone the repository.

+- Install the requirements using "pip install -r requirements.txt".

+- Run "python app.py".

+- Upload the image using the "Upload" button and click "Predict" to get the prediction.